SKYLINK: Scalable and Resilient Link Management in LEO Satellite Network: LEO Network Simulator

 \section{LEO Network Simulator}

-\ao{ Existing simulation tools for the evaluation of link management in \gls{leo} satellite networks are usually limited to network segments (see e.g. \cite{Roth2024, Deng2023}).
-Therefore, to validate our proposed approach at a global scale and support the advancement of \gls{leo} satellite networks, we present a novel simulation framework.} Within our simulator, we make use of CosmicBeats \cite{CosmicBeatsSimulator} to pre-calculate the exact position of each ground stations and each satellite in every time slot over the time horizon.
-To perform these calculations, CosmicBeats uses a list of coordinates for each ground station, \gls{tle}-data for each satellite in the considered constellation, a time slot duration $\tau$ and a time frame including a starting time and a number of time slots $T$. \ao{ Based on this information, our simulator enables global-scale evaluation of link management approaches by combining the following components, which we describe in detail in the following.}
+Existing simulation tools for the evaluation of link management in \gls{leo} satellite networks are usually limited to network segments (see e.g. \cite{Roth2024, Deng2023}).
+Therefore, to validate our proposed approach at a global scale and support the advancement of \gls{leo} satellite networks, we present a novel simulation framework.
+Within our simulator, we make use of CosmicBeats \cite{CosmicBeatsSimulator} to pre-calculate the exact position of each ground stations and each satellite in every time slot over the time horizon.
+To perform these calculations, CosmicBeats uses a list of coordinates for each ground station, \gls{tle}-data for each satellite in the considered constellation, a time slot duration $\tau$ and a time frame including a starting time and a number of time slots $T$.
+We use a flow-level (stream-based) simulator.
+As described in Sec. \ref{sec:systModel}, user data are represented as continuous rates per time slot.
+Individual packets are not instantiated.
+Based on this information, our simulator enables global-scale evaluation of link management approaches by combining the following components, which we describe in detail in the following.

 \textbf{Grid Construction} For each satellite, we pre-calculate its direct neighboring satellites in the constellation grid and the visible ground stations it can connect to.
 Using the satellite's location information from CosmicBeats, the simulator builds a grid containing at most four close, visible neighbor satellites (one in each cardinal direction), as well as the visible ground stations in each time slot. \ao{The grid is limited to four neighbors to account for the number of available \gls{isl} links.}